 Creative thinkers, storytellers, poets, and punsters welcome!
-Whether you’re passionate about writing or just appreciate a good story, join us for snacks, discussion, and a chance to transform your ideas from the page to the stage.
+Whether you’re passionate about writing or just appreciate a good story, join us for snacks, discussion, and a chance to create new worlds collaboratively.
 In this class, students will share their creative writing and learn to give and receive feedback in a supportive and relaxed round-table environment.
 Through games and prompts, students will generate ideas and expand their imaginations.
 The semester will culminate in a voluntary reading event and opportunities for students to see their work in print.

 Mr. Hill | Monday and Tuesday 3:30-4:30pm